 - Florida: 26.7% of motorists were uninsured

-What can you do to protect yourself against getting hit by someone without insurance?
+How can I protect myself from getting hit by someone without insurance?

-Does uninsured motorist insurance cover anyone except the driver of the car that got hit by an uninsured driver?
+Does uninsured motorist insurance cover anyone besides the driver of the car that got hit by an uninsured driver?

 Will my California car insurance go up if I file an uninsured motorist claim?